darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 ---
 layout: post
 title: "Tutorial: Create and Customize EDA Plots in R and Python"
-description: A tutorial for creating plots for exploratory data analysis using R and Python.
+description: A tutorial on creating plots for exploratory data analysis using R and Python.
 ---

 # Introduction